 In general, the prices for tourists in South Bohemia is very reasonable.
 There are towns and cities that are cheaper than others, but on average it is great value.
 Working on averages of a few cities the price of one night's accommodation for 2 people is US$61 and the cost of food for the entire day is around US$20.
 The entertainment and alcohol are cheap in comparison to top European Cities.
 The price of Private tours varies with seasons.

 When traveling to different areas in South Bohemia, you need to check what you can expect because there are places where you need good walking shoes and other places where you need a swimsuit.
 When tipping, judge the service on its efficiency rather than a smile!
 To be on the safe side, count your change when paying for something.
-Keep your money somewhere safe on your person because there are pickpockets everywhere.
+Always be aware of your surroundings ,advice keep your personal stuff at a safe.

 The climate in the majority of South Bohemia is mild, warm and wet while the areas of high altitude are mild and cool.
 On average the June, July and August have nice weather with warm temperatures of over 21 degrees Celsius.
 However, June and July do tend to be the wettest months of the year.
 The driest month is February, the coldest month is January with temperatures at 0 degrees Celsius and the hottest month is August.